hodsong/25_3/data_sheet.md

                  personal data for scientific or historical research purposes or statistical purposes) or Schedule 2 Paragraph 28 (which provides an exemption, if you are processing for archiving purposes in the public interest), although this would be in extremely limited circumstances.

+3. An pseudonymisation exercise as part of the data cleansing using rules such as within HIPAA should be carried out to further reduce privacy risk.

-3. Specific provisions within The India Digital Personal Data Protection Act 2023 (DPDPA) would need to be reviewed by legal.
+4. Specific provisions within The India Digital Personal Data Protection Act 2023 (DPDPA) would need to be reviewed by the legal and compliance departments.

-4. The data is being used to process
+5. The data is being used to automatically process applications for credit.
+A process must exist for human review of this process if required, i.e. the 'data subject shall have the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning him or her or similarly significantly affects him or her.'
+(Article 22 GDPR)